How to discuss your decision

 Andrew, who had the conversation with his wife Leslie

-Telling your family that you want to be an organ donor when you die helps them to make that decision at a difficult time.
+Letting your loved ones know your organ donation decision helps them to make that decision at a difficult time.

 They can also make sure any particular needs you have in line with your faith or beliefs are taken into consideration.